omkarcloud/botasaurus/README.md

 Using `@request` does not work because although it can make browser-like HTTP requests, it cannot run JavaScript to solve the challenge.

 #### What Works?
-Visiting the website via Google from a browser works
+Visiting the website via Google from a browser works.

 ```python
 from botasaurus.browser import browser, Driver